kittenlogic/unsupervised-pleasures/_posts/2020-10-31-queer-ai-ultimate-fantasy-020.md

 In my experience, the isolation most often accompanies the coming out.
 When I was in high school, my best friend, a nurse, came out as gay at the end of the year.
 Before that, he had been polite but distant and self-centered.
 He told me he was straight when he was thirteen and that it had nothing to do with the things we loved.

-Hank Here's my son.

 It took him a long time to come around and tell his parents, who were still somewhat against his decision.
 I think it was a matter of being rejected so many times by so many people.

 When I was growing up, there wasn't even Blanche DuBois.
 I don't know if coming out would have made a real difference to her life.

-Probably nothing, anyway.
+Probably not, anyway.
 She had a very straight-White mother, and even though she was pretty open about her attraction to boys, she was perfectly content being a housewife and mother to a white kid.

 Mama, there are so many stereotypes about queers out there.
-What about Hank?

 My son is very open about his sexuality.
 He's not ashamed of it.
 In fact, he's very happy about it.

 Homosexuality, in general, is still a very new thing.
 There are so many people queer or multiracial out there.
 And in many parts of the country, it's illegal to be homosexual.
 It's still illegal in thirty states!
 Or in the District of Columbia.

 Hank and I are very much in the pro-homosexual camp.